Bassoon

 Piano

 All graduate piano applicants are required to submit a video screening recording to determine advancement in the audition process.
 The repertoire for the screening is the same as listed below for the live audition.
-View screening and final video recording information here.
 Both on-campus auditions and off-campus auditions are scheduled in January and February of each year.
 A live audition is recommended for entering graduate performance students.
+All movements of a multi-movement work should be submitted in one continuous take.

 Doctoral Level: Candidates for the DMA in Piano Performance should prepare a 45-minute program of repertoire from memory that best represents their artistic personality.
 Twenty minutes of this program will be selected by the faculty at the time of the audition.